Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Experimental Setup

+We use early stopping on the validation set with a tolerance of 20 epochs for HDM05 and 10 epochs for NTU.
+The learning rate is initialized to 0.04, and is halved when the validation accuracy is not improved for a number of epochs equal to the half of the tolerance.
+We optimize the network parameters with momentum-augmented stochastic gradient descent with a 0.9 momentum value.

-Before conducting experiments over variations of our model architecture on the HDM05 and CMU datasets, we tested the network using the FR-SC model in order to explore different values of classification cost ratios and different sliding window's widths (number of frames we feed to the encoder).
-We had $r \in \{0.5, 0.75, 1.0\}$, where $r=1.0$ means there's no reconstruction, and the width $w \in \{20, 30, 90, \infty \}$ where $\infty$ meant taking all frames in the sequence.
+Even though our networks can model sequences of arbitrary lengths, empirical analysis showed that using overlapping sliding windows with a voting strategy to classify a single sequence yielded better results than feeding these complete sequences as a whole to the network.
+Windows correspond to sub-sequences of a given width, with a constant offset, that are fed to the network once at a time.
+We then combine the outputs of the network for these windows in order to compute the final classification.
+More specifically, the network's softmax outputs for all windows of the sequence are summed together and the action class is determined to be the one with the highest added probabilities.
+This allows for high-activation segments of a full sequence to have a bigger weight in the final classification vote.
+Before conducting experiments over variations of the classification models, we tested the network using the FR-SRC model on HDM05 data in order to explore different values of reconstruction weights and different sliding window's widths (number of frames we feed to the encoder).
+We had $\omega \in \{0, 1, 5, 10, 20, 50, 100\}$, where $\omega=0$ means there's no reconstruction, and the window's width w $\in \{20, 30, 90, \infty \}$ where $\infty$ means taking all frames in the sequence.
 In all other cases, we used an offset of half the width to slide the window.
-Based on results on our validation set, we had $r=0.5$ and $w=30$ as best hyper-parameters, even though windows widths had limited impact on results.
+Based on results on our validation set, we found $\omega=50$ and w$=30$ to be most effective.
+These two hyper-parameters have been fixed to those values for all further experiments.